Kotaro Umeda

-Kotaro Umeda (梅田小太郎, Umeda Kotaro) is a Japanese footballer who plays as a defender.
-He was born in Tokyo, Japan but grew up in the United States, where he played several championships before turning professional in Brazil, playing for Joinville Esporte Clube.
+Kotaro Umeda (梅田小太郎, Umeda Kotaro) is a Japanese professional footballer who currently plays as a defender for Michigan Stars in the National Independent Soccer Association.

+Umeda was born in Tokyo, Japan but grew up in the United States, where he played several championships before turning professional in Brazil, playing for Joinville Esporte Clube.

 Early life

 Born in Tokyo, Japan, Umeda and his family moved to the United States when he was six years old.
 At the age of nine, he was spotted by Kia Zolgharnain, who helped his evolution into a professional footballer.
-Umeda was a Mayfield High School alumni and played NCAA Division I soccer at the University of Louisville before becoming a pro in Brazil.
+Umeda is a Mayfield High School alumni and played NCAA Division I soccer at the University of Louisville before becoming a pro in Brazil.

 Umeda played youth football in the United States.
 He was a member of the Internationals Soccer Club and the Cleveland Soccer Academy in Cleveland.

-Club career
+Career

 Joinville

 In 2019, Umeda joined Joinville Esporte Clube and competed in the Brazilian Championship.
 He is the first-ever Asian athlete to represent Joinville.

 After the 2019 season, Umeda made his debut in the Portuguese Championship.
 He returned to Joinville in May 2021.

 Umeda became the brand ambassador for Joinville Esporte Clube and helped to benefit Joinville, according to football director Leo Roesler.
-The partnership intends to expand the JEC brand’s international reach in the Asian market.
+The partnership intends to expand the JEC brand's international reach in the Asian market.